josephdimarc0/Evilginx-Toolset/README.md

 Considerations:

-This tool might not ccTLDs correctly.
+This tool might not handle ccTLDs correctly.

 You should craft these subfilters with the same domains you created proxy hosts!